 An Iranian sculptor whose monumental public works, often depicting historical and literary figures, have become woven into the nation's visual identity.

-Sayyid Ahad Hosseini's hands have shaped the physical memory of modern Iran.
-Born in 1944 into an Azerbaijani family, he channeled his heritage and deep connection to Persian history into a career of large-scale sculpture.
-His works are not confined to galleries; they occupy city squares, university courtyards, and public parks, engaging directly with the everyday citizen.
-Often working with bronze and stone, Hosseini specializes in figurative representations, bringing to life characters from the epic Shahnameh, revered poets like Hafez, and pivotal historical personalities.
-This deliberate choice of subject matter has led many to view his art as a form of visual patriotism, reinforcing cultural narratives through enduring form.
-His statues serve as silent, permanent tutors in the national story, making him a significant, if sometimes quietly acknowledged, architect of Iran's contemporary public aesthetic.
+Sayyid Ahad Hosseini shaped the physical memory of modern Iran through large-scale sculpture.
+Born in 1944 into an Azerbaijani family, he channeled his heritage into works that occupy city squares, university courtyards, and public parks.
+Working with bronze and stone, he specializes in figurative representations of characters from the epic Shahnameh, poets like Hafez, and pivotal historical personalities.
+His deliberate choice of subject matter reinforces cultural narratives through enduring form.
+His statues serve as silent, permanent tutors in the national story, making him a significant architect of Iran's contemporary public aesthetic.

 1928–1945